MicroFocus/octane-collection-tool/test-result-collection-tool/src/main/assemblies/readme.txt

 Supported test result formats
 -----------------------------

-This tool accepts JUnit test reports.
-This format is shown in the following example:
+This tool accepts JUnit and NUnit test reports.
+The JUnit format is shown in the following example:

     <!-- element encapsulating testcases -->
 	<testsuite>